awsdocs/aws-snowball-user-guide/doc_source/security.md

 ### Server\-Side Encryption in AWS Snowball<a name="sse"></a>

-AWS Snowball supports server\-side encryption with Amazon S3–managed encryption keys \(SSE\-S3\)\.
-Server\-side encryption is about protecting data at rest, and SSE\-S3 has strong, multifactor encryption to protect your data at rest in Amazon S3\.
-For more information on SSE\-S3, see [Protecting Data Using Server\-Side Encryption with Amazon S3\-Managed Encryption Keys \(SSE\-S3\)](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) in the * Amazon Simple Storage Service Developer Guide*\.
+AWS Snowball supports server\-side encryption with Amazon S3–managed encryption keys \(SSE\-S3\) and server\-side encryption with AWS Key Management Service–managed keys \(SSE\-KMS\)\.
+Server\-side encryption is about protecting data at rest\.
+For more information, see [Protecting Data Using Server\-Side Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) in the *Amazon Simple Storage Service Developer Guide*\.

-Currently, Snowball doesn't support server\-side encryption with AWS KMS–managed keys \(SSE\-KMS\) or server\-side encryption with customer\-provided keys \(SSE\-C\)\.
-However, you might want to use either of these SSE types to protect data that has been imported\.
-Or you might already use one of those two SSE types and want to export\.
+Currently, Snowball doesn't support server\-side encryption with customer\-provided keys \(SSE\-C\)\.
+However, you might want to use this SSE option to protect data that has been imported\.
+Or you might already use this encryption option for data you want to export\.
 In these cases, keep the following in mind:
-+ **Import** – If you want to use SSE\-KMS or SSE\-C to encrypt the objects that you've imported into S3, copy those objects into another bucket that has SSE\-KMS encryption established as a part of that bucket's bucket policy\.
++ **Import** – If you want to use SSE\-C to encrypt the objects that you've imported into S3, copy those objects into another bucket that has SSE\-KMS or SSE\-S3 encryption established as a part of that bucket's bucket policy\.
-+ **Export** – If you want to export objects that are encrypted with SSE\-KMS or SSE\-C, first copy those objects to another bucket that either has no server\-side encryption, or has SSE\-S3 specified in that bucket's bucket policy\.
++ **Export** – If you want to export objects that are encrypted with SSE\-C, first copy those objects to another bucket that either has no server\-side encryption, or has SSE\-KMS or SSE\-S3 specified in that bucket's bucket policy\.

 #### Enabling SSE\-S3 for Data Imported into Amazon S3 from a Snowball<a name="howto-sse"></a>